 Leaving an Inmate Boyfriend

-I answered a question on leaving an inmate boyfriend on 17 November 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on leaving an inmate boyfriend on Philosophy in Action Radio on 17 November 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should I leave my inmate boyfriend?
 I am in a dilemma.
 My current boyfriend is in prison serving a six year sentence.
 He has been away for a year and a half.
 It took over two years for the legal matters to be settled and for him to finally get a sentence.
 This is also my first ever boyfriend and I am already 26.
 Is it wrong for me to want to move on with my life?
 After he gets out (if no appeal is granted) he will be forced into a very limited lifestyle being on a sex offender list.
 I keep thinking about trying to make new friends and what I should and should not disclose to them.
 Right now, I live with his parents and work with his mother.
 I feel like I am cornered and am drowning in this huge mess.
 I want my own life, but with zero support and friends I am terrified of the risk.
 Do I stick it out?
 Or do I suck it up and leave him, my home, and my job?